Canadian Armed Forces Divers: History

 Diving in the Canadian Army began in the 1960s when, as a result of the introduction of amphibious vehicles, it was essential to provide a diving capability to the safety organization for the swimming of the vehicles.
-Amphibious operations also required a better capability for the underwater reconnaissance of crossing sites.
+Amphibious operations also required better underwater reconnaissance of crossing sites.
 Following trials in 1966, diving sections were established in engineer units in 1969.
-Once the diving capability was established, additional tasks were added to make combat diving an extension of combat engineering into the water.
-Other tasks such as obstacle construction and breaching, employing and detecting landmines and limited underwater construction were added to the safety standby and reconnaissance tasks.
+Once diving was established, additional tasks were added to make combat diving an extension of combat engineering, such as obstacle construction and breaching, employing and detecting landmines, and limited underwater construction.

 General Description

-Combat divers provide the Army with the capability of performing combat engineer tasks underwater.
-They generally conduct tasks as part of the combined arms team; however, if required, they have the ability to execute tasks independently.
-Combat divers are combat engineers who perform combat diving as a secondary duty.
-They are grouped into mission-specific teams when a task is identified and ordered, to support operations.
+Combat divers equip the Army with the ability to execute combat engineer tasks underwater.
+As combat engineers first and foremost, their diving responsibilities are considered secondary to their primary role.
+When a specific task is identified and assigned, they are organised into mission-specific teams to provide targeted support for operations.

 Niche area

-Combat divers do the majority of their work on inland waterways, either on the surface or beneath the water with breathing apparatus.
-They usually work close to shorelines and riverbanks because that is where the rest of the army will be conducting operations.
-At times the combat divers will work in salt water to support Army operations.
-In some circumstances, combat divers can be used to conduct reconnaissance in the face of enemy forces.
-They would be doing this reconnaissance with the support of the manoeuvre forces, which could assist the dive team with observation and suppressive fire.
+Combat divers primarily operate on inland waterways, working both on the surface and underwater using breathing apparatus.
+Their tasks usually take place near shorelines and riverbanks, supporting the Army during land operations.
+Occasionally, they may operate in saltwater environments to provide support for Army missions.
+In certain scenarios, combat divers may be tasked with conducting reconnaissance near enemy forces.
+These reconnaissance missions are carried out with the backing of maneuver forces, which can provide observation support and suppressive fire to aid the dive team.

-Canada's Combat Divers are an Occupation Sub-Specialization (OSS) in its Army Combat Engineer Regiments.
+Canada's Combat Divers are an Occupation Sub-Specialisation (OSS) in its Army Combat Engineer Regiments.